MobMonRob/DSL4GeometricAlgebra/README.md

 | circle, oriented-point, line |   2   | green |
 | point pair, flat-point       |   3   | blue  |
 | point                        |   4   | yellow|

+## Expressions
+- Numeric literals like "0.5" and scalar constants like "π" are in OPNS representation.

 ## Operators
 Hint: Operator precedence determines how operators are parsed concerning each other.
 A higher precedence number